Nico González (footballer, born 2002): Manchester City

 On 3 February 2025, in the final hour of the winter transfer window, Premier League club Manchester City announced the signing of Nico on a four-and-a-half-year deal for a reported fee of £50 million.

 On 8 February 2025, González debuted a 2–1 away victory against League One club Leyton Orient in the fourth round of the FA Cup, before coming off as a substitute with an injury 22 minutes into the first half.
 On 19 February, he scored his first goal for the club and in the UEFA Champions League, getting on the scoresheet in a 3–1 loss against Real Madrid at the Santiago Bernabéu, as City got knocked out of the tournament.
 Three months later, on 20 May, González scored his first Premier League goal in a 3–1 victory against Bournemouth.

 On 9 November 2025, Nico scored his first goal of the 2025–26 season, which was the second goal against Liverpool, his second ever Premier League goal and third in total of his Manchester City career during their 3–0 win at home.
+On 25 April 2026, he scored the winning goal in a 2–1 victory over Southampton, securing his club's place in their fourth consecutive FA Cup final.

+Newcastle United

+On 26 August 2026, González signed for Newcastle United on a long-term deal.
+The transfer fee was reportedly £52m.